-- The web computer is north of the e-mail computer and west of both the e-mail and graphics computers. - The word-processing computer, which is south of the ac-2. cess computer, is joined to the games computer, which is south of the word-processing computer, by both Red-net and Blue-net. - yc 3.
-Blue-net starts at the Matlab computer, Green-net starts at m the graphics computer and Red-net starts on the network computer. - yo The word processing computer is directly to the north of 4. to the Matlab computer.
-CO - Red-net and Blue-net cross exactly twice.
-5. - bc The e-mail computer is joined to the graphics computer by 6. tin Red-net, the network computer (which is south of the graphm ics computer) by Blue-net and the Matlab computer by Green-net. - fo The games computer is joined to the network computer in 7. lo exactly two of the networks. - The only two dependent machines are the web computer, 8.
-0 which is dependent on the server computer, and the games computer, which is dependent on the word-processing computer. - The server computer, which is east of the e-mail computer, 9. is joined to the web computer by both Green-net and Bluenet.
+- 1. The web computer is north of the e-mail computer and west of both the e-mail and graphics computers. - 2.
+The word-processing computer, which is south of the access computer, is joined to the games computer, which is south of the word-processing computer, by both Red-net and Blue-net. - 3.
+Blue-net starts at the Matlab computer, Green-net starts at the graphics computer and Red-net starts on the network computer. - 4.
+The word processing computer is directly to the north of the Matlab computer. - 5.
+Red-net and Blue-net cross exactly twice. - 6.
+The e-mail computer is joined to the graphics computer by Red-net, the network computer (which is south of the graphics computer) by Blue-net and the Matlab computer by Green-net. - 7.
+The games computer is joined to the network computer in exactly two of the networks. - 8.
+The only two dependent machines are the web computer, which is dependent on the server computer, and the games computer, which is dependent on the word-processing computer. - 9.
+The server computer, which is east of the e-mail computer, is joined to the web computer by both Green-net and Bluenet.